Skip to main content

 Q: How do I obtain another copy of my previous decision?

-A: You can request another copy of your decision by contacting your VA Regional Office.
-You can find your Regional Office’s contact information at this link.
+A: You can request another copy of your decision by contacting your VA regional office.
+You can find your regional office’s contact information here.

-Q: Can’t you just request another copy for me?
+Q: Can you just request another copy for me?

 A: Unfortunately, we cannot.
 We are not your current representative, so we are not able to communicate with VA on your behalf.